data-apis/scipy-2023-presentation/paper.rst

 Introduction
 ============

-The design of array API considers three primary stakeholders: Array libraries, array library consumers, and end users. *Array libraries* are Python libraries that implement an array object and a namespace that conforms to the array API standard.
+The array API is designed around three primary stakeholders: Array libraries, array library consumers, and end users. *Array libraries* are Python libraries that implement an array object and a namespace that conforms to the array API standard.
 Examples of array libraries are NumPy, CuPy, and PyTorch. *Array